KDE/krita/plugins/extensions/pykrita/plugin/plugins/comics_project_management_tools/README.md

 		+ Sign (For signs on buildings and the like.)
 		+ Inverted (Whether or not this should be treated as inverted text)
 		+ transparent(For a transparent wordballoon.)
 		+ Question: Where is general sound effects?
 Like, if we make a distinction between speech and thought, why are general sound effects missing?
 (Admittedly, I'd prefer if we could allow putting sound effects and such as a base64 reffed bit.)
+(See 1.2 support)
+    - Get page background color from the page if possible.
+(This might only work with canvas color, though)
 * 1.2 support:
     - Role: designer
     - Book-info: reading direction